4ms/stm32mp1-baremetal/README.md

 ## Motivation
 There are lots of resources for using a Cortex-A with Linux.
 Why am I using it for a bare-metal project?
 The answer is simple: real-time audio processing.
-Typically the A series are not used for real-time systems, but I wanted to find out if it can be done.
-And so far, the answer is yes: you can use a Cortex-A as a powerful real-time processor.
+Lots of fast RAM and a fast processor make this a great platform for real-time processing, but everything I've read about Cortex-A series chips say they're not for real-time ssystems.
+Why not?
+I wanted to find out if it can be done.
+And so far, the answer is yes: you can use a Cortex-A as a powerful real-time processor (but it's not easy and of course you don't get all the benefits of having Linux.)

 The STM32MP157 is a powerful chip, with two Cortex-A cores running at 650MHz, L1 and L2 caches, up to 1GB of 533MHz RAM, a Cortex-M4 core and a suite of